Posted on Leave a comment

 History of Smoking Herbs:

-The smoking of herbs has a long history, they have been used in holistic health practices, spirituality, and traditional rituals.
+The smoking of herbs has a long history, they have been used in holistic health practices, spirituality, and traditional rituals for thousands of years.

-• Medieval and Renaissance Europe: Mugwort was burned or smoked in homes to keep away evil spirits and bugs; its leaves were often tucked into dream pillows, said to bring prophetic dreams.
+• Medieval and Renaissance Europe: Mugwort was burned or smoked in homes to keep away evil spirits and bugs; its leaves were often tucked into pillows and said to bring prophetic dreams.

 • Asian Traditions: In China, Mugwort was used in moxibustion, where the herb’s smoke was thought to heal by warming and stimulating the body.